šŸ“š Goodbye BookWyrm, Hello Bookmory

 The achievements screen showing all of the books I have recently finished

 Look, I love racking up a ton of achievements okay, I’m sorry that I’m a ćƒ€ć‚µć„ gamer like that.
 But if you like to gamify your hobbies, Bookmory delivers.
-You get a little confetti every time you finish a book, hit your daily reading goal, basically any little thing.
-(You can also turn these off if you want.
-If you hate fun.)
+You get a little burst of confetti every time you finish a book, hit your daily reading goal, whatever.
+I am Pavlov’s bookworm over here.

 Verdict: s’good!

 You don’t strictly need Bookmory.
 You can definitely jury-rig a similar, possibly superior setup using Obsidian plugins.
-But what I appreciate about Bookmory is that it has all the stuff in it that I would want (keeping my book notes mostly organized in one place, letting me throw stuff into my wishlist/TBR pile to look up later, avoiding a lot of the tedium of making book entries) and none of the stuff I don’t need (AI summaries, rando user reviews).
-It’s not going to be for everyone, but I am pretty satisfied.
-And if I fall out of love with it, well, I can export my data and restart my Obsidian library again I suppose…
+But what I appreciate about Bookmory is that it has all the stuff in it that I would want (keeping my book notes mostly organized in one place, letting me throw stuff into my wishlist/TBR pile to look up later, avoiding a lot of the tedium of manually creating book entries) and none of the stuff I don’t need (AI summaries, rando user reviews).
+It’s not going to be for everyone, but it’s gotten me back into a regular reading habit, so I’m satisfied.

 Comments